Short History of the PA profession in the UK

 Prescribing

-The work on making the case of need to enable legislative change for PAs to prescribe is in progress, however it cannot begin in earnest until regulation of the profession.
-Once regulated there will need to be further consultation, agreement, and a change in law for PAs to have prescribing rights.
+PAs currently cannot prescribe.
+There will need to be further consultation, agreement, and a change in law for PAs to have prescribing rights.
 This is several years away.

 Scope of Practice, Supervision, and Career Pathways